IvanSolov/IvanSolov/README.md

 ### Hi there 👋, I am [Ivan](https://www.linkedin.com/in/ivanceavdar/)!

 I am a Front-End Developer with 5 years of experience and a passion for writing code.
-Specializing in creating scalable and efficient frontend applications using technologies such as JavaScript, TypeScript, Vue, Nuxt, HTML/CSS.
+Specializing in creating scalable and efficient frontend applications using technologies such as JavaScript, TypeScript, Vue, Nuxt, and React.
 My experience includes working in an international team, where I participated in mentoring, training, and supporting new team members to create a positive team spirit and increase the value we bring to business.

 I believe the main thing for the developer is to be friendly, open, and ready to help colleagues in order to maintain a positive relationship in the team.